-5370 Pastoral Care and Counseling Practicum 3 hr

-A course providing multiple opportunities to gain and practice pastoral care and counseling skills including an introduction to pastoral caregiving for the church, the biblical basis for care, models of care, and approaches to problem areas of pastoral counseling under the supervision of a field-based practitioner.
+5370 Pastoral Care and Counseling Practicum 3 hrs A course providing multiple opportunities to gain and practice pastoral care and counseling skills including an introduction to pastoral caregiving for the church, the biblical basis for care, models of care, and approaches to biblical basis for care, models of care, and approaches to problem areas of pastoral counseling under the supervision of a field-based practitioner.

-5380 Introduction to Pastoral Ministry Practicum 3 hrs

-A study of the fundamentals of pastoral ministry based in a local church ministry setting.
+5380 Introduction to Pastoral Ministry Practicum 3 hrs A study of the fundamentals of pastoral ministry based in a local church ministry setting.